Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Approach

 \subsection{NavACL}

-Motivated by evidence that intermediate difficulty tasks provide more learning signal for policy improvement than random tasks \cite{portelas2020automatic,florensa2018automatic} and that replaying easy tasks alleviates catastrophic forgetting \cite{isele2018selective,rolnick2019experience,atherton2015memory}, we formualte our ACL method, termed NavACL.
-NavACL filters down uniform random tasks to those that provide the most learning signal to the agent using predicted task success, described below.
+NavACL is based on evidence that intermediate difficulty tasks provide more learning signal than random tasks for policy improvement \cite{portelas2020automatic,florensa2018automatic} and that replaying easy tasks alleviates catastrophic forgetting \cite{isele2018selective,rolnick2019experience,atherton2015memory}.
+NavACL filters down uniform random tasks to those that provide the most learning signal to the agent using predicted task success probability, described below.

 Since our navigation problem has well-defined termination scenarios (agent reached the goal or not), we use binary task success as the signal metric.
 Let task $h = (s_0, s_g)$, with agent start position $s_0$ and goal position $s_g$. $f^*_\pi(h)$ denotes the probability of navigation policy $\pi$ solving task $h$, zero for certain failure and one for certain success.
 We estimate task success probability $f^*_\pi$ using a fully-connected deep neural network we call $f_\pi$.
-Before each forward pass, $f_\pi$ preprocesses $h$ into geometric properties (Tab.~\ref{tab:acl_feats}), allowing $f_\pi$ to generalize across scenes. $f_\pi$ is updated alongside $\pi$ in the training loop (Alg.
+Before each forward pass, $f_\pi$ preprocesses $h$ into geometric properties (Tab.~\ref{tab:acl_feats}), allowing $f_\pi$ to generalize across scenes.
+We update $f_\pi$ alongside $\pi$ in the training loop (Alg.
 1,2).
+We do not pretrain $f_\pi$ -- it learns only from rollouts produced by our agent, initially providing random tasks but quickly determining regions of varying task difficulty.
 We define task \emph{difficulty} as the complement of the estimated success probability, $1 - f_\pi(h)$.
-In contrast to \cite{florensa2018automatic} that formulates scenario generation with GANs for general frameworks, we optimize NavACL to generate scenarios efficiently for the navigation task using simple log loss.
+In contrast to \cite{florensa2018automatic} which formulates scenario generation with GANs for general frameworks, we optimize NavACL to generate scenarios efficiently for the navigation task using simple log loss.